 Do NOT use any acids or alkalines to clean tiles.
 Use a PH neutral cleaner and fine sandpaper to remove any stains or residues.
 Do not allow water or other liquids to spot, pond, or ring on the surface of the tiles.
-Cement tiles should be regularly mopped with clear water.
-A cap-full of liquid wax may be added to the water to improve the tiles natural sheen.
-Never use acids to clean the tiles as they will damage it.
+Regularly mop cement tiles with clean water.
+To improve the tiles natural sheen, a cap-full of liquid wax can be added to the water.
+Never use acids to clean the tiles because they will damage it.

-Cement tiles are manufactured using natural materials.
-As such, it may be possible that there could be color differences between the original order and tiles ordered and manufactured subsequently, so we strongly suggest carefully calculating how many pieces you will need for your installation and then ordering a few extra pieces.
+Cement tiles are manufactured using natural materials, so it possible that there could be color differences between the original order and tiles ordered at a later date.
+Carefully calculate how many pieces you will need and then order a few extra pieces.

 Keep these guidelines in mind when planning to use cement tile in your home.